Tip of the Iceberg

 Teachers work very hard to curry favor with the administrator who gives them their ratings.
 Only a foolish person would not come to understand very clearly how human nature works in these situations.
 Butter someone up and he is likely to reward you for that.

-I’m sure the intent of SB 10-191 was to cause teachers to want to reflect on their practice of teaching and to grow from that reflection.
-I have doubts that that happens in any meaningful way for most teachers, however.
+I’m sure the intent of SB 10-191 was to encourage teachers to reflect on their practice of teaching and to grow from that reflection.
+I have doubts that happens in any meaningful way for most teachers, however.
 There are not enough hours in the day or week to teach effectively and also keep up with requirements to prove you are teaching effectively, or that you are metacognitively evaluating yourself.
 Unfortunately for the Colorado legislature, instead of rewarding quality teaching in Colorado, they have instituted a system of rewarding the appearance of quality teaching.

 Getting rid of this phoniness is necessary before our education woes can seriously be addressed.